HPS773 - The Human Mind

 Trimester 3: Cloud (online)

-1 x 2 hour seminar per fortnight, 1 x 1.5 hour cloud (online) class per week, 1 x 1 hour practical per fortnight
+Campus and Cloud (online): 1 x 2 hour class per week, 1 x 1 hour seminar per week and online activities.

 This unit presents a broad coverage of theories proposed by psychologists to explain the processes by which humans acquire, store, communicate, and use knowledge or information; the various research methods used by psychologists to study these processes; and some classic experimental findings in cognitive psychology which are the cornerstones of the theories referred to above.
 Topics covered include object recognition, attention, memory, reasoning, decision-making and problem-solving.
 These topics are treated within an information-processing approach to human cognition.